asav13/WEPO-PA3/README.md

 from the root.
 Open the *index.html* file, located in *../coverage/Chrome 48.0.2564 (Windows 10 0.0.0)* to see the coverage of unit tests.

-## Site testing
+## Browser support
-The site was tested in:
+The site was tested on:
 * Chrome
 * Firefox
 * Microsoft edge